Á: Faroese

 Á is the 2nd letter of the Faroese alphabet and represents /ɔ/ or /ɔaː/.

+Filipino

+In Filipino, á is an accented letter and has no direct equivalent other than a.
+An example is the first "a" as in "baka" ("cow") and "tatawid" ("to cross").

+Hungarian

+In Hungarian, Á is the second letter of Hungarian representing /aː/.

 Icelandic

 Á is the second letter of the Icelandic alphabet and represents /au̯/ (as in "ow").